Complex Structure and Organisation & Visual Language and Vocabulary.

 Across the page on the right hand page of the double opening, the content addresses the visual aspect in the laying out of the elements of the Visual Vocabulary, for instance: Form, Shape, Colour, Scale, Texture etc. They are the ingredients used to make any form of visual art.
 Each discipline will have its own vocabulary.

-Sometime during the making of this book, I began to wonder if the processes of making something - an object, a musical composition, a game - might follow quite similar pathways.
-It seems as though there might be a vertical similarity between processes as well as horizontal pathways toward completion.
+Sometime during the making of this book, I began to wonder if the process of making something - an object, a musical composition, a game - might follow quite similar pathways.
+It seemed as though there could be a vertical similarity between processes as well as horizontal pathways towards completion.The making process usually begins with an idea, and an idea has to be embodied in order for it to exist.The chart below suggests this process, tracing a route through from imagination to reality using the chosen instruments, their functions and possibilities in their particular arena and rules of the game.